buldogwtf/intunetopdesk/README.md

 put the pyton script somewhere.

-You have to have:  from msal import ConfidentialClientApplication installed.
+You have to have from msal import ConfidentialClientApplication installed.